LeoM93/BiologicalRandomWalks/README.md

 ### Computing the Tumor-Control Table TCGA

-To compute Tumor and Control Table for each Tumor taken in consideration in the article, run the following scripts:
+To compute Tumor and Control Table for each Tumor taken in consideration in the article, run the following commands:

  ```
  cd data_preprocessing